What Is a Buddhist Car Blessing Like?

 Attaching a Sacred White Rope Around the Steering Column

 Next, the monk took a sacred white rope or sai sin and attached it to the steering column of our vehicle.
-This was done to provide protection to the person driving the vehicle.
+This was done to protect the driver of the vehicle.
 When attached, the rope formed a circle.
 This protective force is stronger because the circle is continuous.

 Drawing a Triangle Symbol on the Hood of our Vehicle

 My wife's uncle then went outside our SUV and proceeded to draw a triangle with while sandalwood paste on the hood.
 Above the triangle, he also made three or four unknown symbols that look like question marks.

 The triangle or male principle represents the unmanifested power of resurgence.
 This, undoubtedly, was done to bring good luck and safety to the vehicle.